 - Make-ahead: This is an easy recipe with chicken and rice and you can make them ahead and store them in the fridge for up to 3 days.

-- Reheat (for school lunches) : Then heat these rice cups up in the morning and wrap them in aluminum foil, just before putting them in an insulated lunch bag.
-Then your kids don't have to stand in line at the microwave.
-But if they do, remind them they cannot put the aluminum foil in the microwave!
-However, they still taste great lukewarm or even cold. *Send a plastic spoon and some Tzatziki sauce (this makes it even yummier) in a small Tupperware container and you have a tasty, interesting and healthy kids lunch or snack!
+- Reheat (for school lunches): Then heat these rice cups up in the morning and wrap them in aluminum foil, just before putting them in an insulated lunch bag.
+Then your kids don't have to stand in line at the microwave. ***But if they do, remind them they cannot put the aluminum foil in the microwave!
+However, they still taste great lukewarm or even cold. *Send a plastic spoon and some Tzatziki sauce (this makes it even yummier) in a small Tupperware container, and you have a tasty, interesting, and healthy kids' lunch or snack!

-And my Gluten-free Holiday Ham & Rice Benedict with Blender Cranberry Hollandaise!
+And if you're looking for rice dishes made in muffin tins, try this Gluten-free Holiday Ham & Rice Benedict with Blender Cranberry Hollandaise!

 Equipment